3 Bedroom Home in Waco - $313,295

-The Alcott is a two-story, 3-bedroom, 2.5 bath home that features approximately 2091 square feet of living space.
+The Alcott is a two-story, 3 bedroom, 2.5 bath home that features approximately 2091 square feet of living space.
 The inviting entryway opens into the spacious living area with a dining area that flows effortlessly to the bright and spacious kitchen.
-Enjoy preparing meals and spending time together gathered around the kitchen island.
-The Bedroom 1 suite is also located on the main floor and offers a luxurious bathroom, complete with a large walk-in closet.
-The second floor highlights an open, versatile loft area, great for entertaining!
+Enjoy prepping meals and spending time together gathered around the kitchen island. the primary bedroom suite is also located on the main floor and offers a luxurious bathroom, complete with a large walk-in closet.
+The second floor highlights and open, versatile loft area, great for entertaining!
 Located off the loft is a hallway with additional bedrooms and a full bathroom.
-You’ll enjoy added security in your new DR Horton home with our Home is Connected features.
-Using one central hub that talks to all the devices in your home, you can control the lights, thermostat and locks, all from your cellular device.
-DR Horton also includes an Amazon Echo Dot to make voice activation a reality in your new Smart Home on select homes.
-With D.R.
-Horton's simple buying process and ten-year limited warranty, there's no reason to wait.
-(Prices, plans, dimensions, specifications, features, incentives, and availability are subject to change without notice obligation)
+You'll enjoy added security in your new home with Home is Connected features.
+Using one central hub that talks to all the devices in your home, you can control the lights, thermostat, and locks all from your cellular device.

 3 Bedroom Home in Waco - $313,295